InteragencyEcologicalProgram/e-device/docs/contribute.md

 # CONTRIBUTE

-## **How to Contribute New E-Device Research: Two Ways**
+## **How to Contribute New E-Device Research: Two Ways** {-}

 <!-- # specifying font style for bold because H3 does not render bold "**" option-->
 ::: {#Tab1  style="font-size:18px; font-family: Segoe UI;"}
 **Best Way: Submit changes to the e-device package using Github:**
 :::

-1. Create a fork off of the primary package: https://github.com/GitKarIn/e-device2.git
+  a.
+Create a fork off of the primary package:   https://github.com/GitKarIn/e-device2.git

-2. Clone this fork to your own local repository
+  b.
+Clone this fork to your own local repository

-3. Render the book:
+  c.
+Render the book:

--  Click on the Build pane in the RStudio IDE and Click on Build Book tool
+      -  Click on the 'Build' pane in the RStudio IDE and Click on 'Build Book' tool

       -  Or, build the book from the R console:

 ```r
 bookdown::render_book()
 ```

-4. Compose changes or updates to the book contents
+  d.
+Compose changes or updates to the book contents

-5. Check for merge conflicts and submit a pull request
+  e.
+Check for merge conflicts and submit a pull request

 <!-- # specifying font style for bold because H3 does not render bold "**" option-->
 ::: {#Tab1  style="font-size:18px; font-family: Segoe UI;"}
 **Back-up Way: Email proposed changes/edits to the document manager:**
 :::

-1. Print to pdf each page of the document that needs to be changed using the web browser print options
+  a.
+Print to pdf each page of the document that needs to be changed using the web browser print options

-2. Use a pdf editor to insert comments or changes.
+  b.
+Use a pdf editor to insert comments or changes.

-3. E-mail these edited pdf pages to: karrin.alstad@wildlife.ca.gov
+  c.
+E-mail these edited pdf pages to: karrin.alstad@wildlife.ca.gov